miguelcjalmeida/gridshortcut/readme.md

 | B | Navigate one step back |

 ## Global hotkeys
 Below you can check all the available global hotkeys.
+Many of them are bound to sequences, which are keys you must press in a giving order with no more than one second of interval.
+For example, to pause the game you must press PAUSE, then PAUSE again.
+Such kind of hotkey will be noted in the following pattern through all the guide: "PAUSE > PAUSE"

 ### Time control & history
 ![time controls](https://github.com/miguelcjalmeida/gridshortcut/raw/master/pics/player.png)